minhkstn/6G-REMIX-Visualisation/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License License.
 See the LICENSE file for more details.